-In an interview, you have to be prepared to answer any question — even curveballs like, “what kind of animal are you?”
+In a job interview, you have to be prepared to answer any question — even curveballs like, “what kind of animal are you?”

 Popular creative interview questions like this one are meant to see how quickly interviewees can think on their feet.
 How you answer also indicates to employers how well you know your own strengths and weaknesses.